 This one thing we didn’t see listed in those numbers above but let me tell you that I have almost never seen a wedding without alcohol.

 Having an open bar during the entire time of the reception can cost you a ton of money, we are talking about $3000 to $5000 easily.
 And more guests you have more money it can cost.
-Most venue will offer you different options but here the most beneficial.
+Most venues will offer you different options but here the most beneficial.

-As you have certainly seen above, the average money spent on wedding invitation is about $386, which is not too bad.
+As you have certainly seen above, the average money spent on wedding invitations is about $386, which is not too bad.
 Well, you can really cut this down to zero or pretty much down to a few dollars.
-Let’s be honest here, beside the immediate family, your invitation is more likely to finish in a crash can.
+Let’s be honest here, beside the immediate family, your invitation is more likely to finish in a trash can.
 So, a good way to save money is just to get a few of them for keepsake and the photographer, and just email everybody else.
 If you are very comfortable with a computer and a printer, you could also print them yourself.
 This is one thing that can be easily DIY

 The number listed earlier shows that a wedding cake cost above $500.
 Do you know that only half of your guests will eat cake?
 I bet that most bakery or venues won't tell you that!

 Also, ask yourself, do you really need to go this crazy on the cake decoration?
 Sure it could look amazing but… it is going to be eaten!
 Again, a good photographer will make any cake looks good on picture.
 Just keep it simple.
 Groceries store makes those and they taste great.
 Not only there are delicious but they also taste good while being very affordable.

 Another way to save money if to have a small cake done just for the 2 of you and offer a dessert bar to your guests.
 The cake table will look amazing and full while keeping your wallet and guests pretty happy.